Palatal Expansion in Wakefield and Westerly, RI

 What food should I avoid while on expanders?

-• Sticky and chewy foods like candies and chewing gums
+• Sticky and chewy foods like candies and chewing gum

-• Hard and crunchy foods like popcorn and nuts
+• Hard and crunchy foods such as popcorn and nuts.

 What happens if the expander breaks?

-If the expander breaks, immediately call your orthodontist’s office to schedule an appointment to have the appliance remade.
-In the meantime, completely remove the expanders from the mouth as they can cut your child’s mouth.
+If the palate expander ever breaks, immediately call your orthodontist’s office to schedule an appointment to have the appliance remade.
+In the meantime, completely remove the palate expanders from the mouth, as they can cut your child’s mouth.

 Can adults undergo palatal expansion?